dhanielelectricianrsudulin/IT2FIS-OOA-Hospital-Load-Forecasting/README.md

 ### 2. MATLAB Codes (Year 2023)
 * A folder containing all forecasting scripts and rule-generation codes tested on the 2023 hold-out dataset.
 * Includes independent implementations of the baseline and benchmark models: **Type-1 FIS**, **Standard IT2FIS**, **IT2FIS-CSA**, **IT2FIS-FA**, and the proposed **IT2FIS-OOA**.
+* **Master Script (`Performanceresult2023.m`):** An automated script designed to execute 30 independent stochastic runs of the metaheuristic algorithms.
+Executing this script will automatically regenerate the statistical performance logs (Table 8), convergence curves (Fig. 7a), and statistical distribution boxplots (Fig. 8a) for the 2023 dataset.

 ### 3. MATLAB Codes (Year 2024)
 * A folder containing all forecasting scripts and rule-generation codes tested on the 2024 hold-out dataset.
 * Includes independent implementations of the baseline and benchmark models: **Type-1 FIS**, **Standard IT2FIS**, **IT2FIS-CSA**, **IT2FIS-FA**, and the proposed **IT2FIS-OOA**.
+* **Master Script (`Performanceresult2024.m`):** An automated script designed to execute 30 independent stochastic runs of the metaheuristic algorithms.
+Executing this script will automatically regenerate the statistical performance logs (Table 8), convergence curves (Fig. 7b), and statistical distribution boxplots (Fig. 8b) for the 2024 dataset.

 ### 4. IT2FLT Folder Toolbox
 * Contains the **Interval Type-2 Fuzzy Logic Toolbox** developed by Prof. Oscar Castillo.